Addicted to antibiotics, Chile's salmon flops at Costco, grocers

 A former executive at a Chilean salmon producer said Costco's move could hurt the local industry's reputation and spur other retailers to follow suit.

-In recent years, U.S. grocery chains Whole Foods Market Inc and Trader Joe's have gradually phased out Chilean farm salmon in favour of antibiotic-free fish caught in the wild.
+In recent years, U.S. grocery chains Whole Foods Market Inc and Trader Joe's have gradually phased out Chilean farm salmon in favor of antibiotic-free fish caught in the wild.

 "This is the beginning of a change in seafood," said Tobias Aguirre, the executive director of FishWise, a seafood consultancy that works with retailers such as Safeway [MRWAY.UL] and Target Corp.
 Target has also eliminated farmed salmon from its shelves.